Chapter 5 BWV 79 Gott der Herr ist Sonn und Schild

 This is a gem of a movement, carefully crafted with a strength of passion and a keen eye for proportion.
 It assumes that place in the Bachian cantata structure, just before the chorale, where the most significant message is so often conveyed.
 Here, for a moment, the mandatory praises offered to the Almighty take second place to Man’s awareness of his own vulnerability and his entreaties for protection.

 The text of the closing chorale redresses the balance slightly.
 It asks for the gifts of Truth and Freedom; but principally in order that they may free us to praise Him.
 If the Lord had been offended by the apparent self-centered attitude of the duet, He may now be mollified.

 The choice of the chorale raises some interesting questions.
-The vocal lines are, as we would expect, doubled by the strings and oboes although the horns have some independence albeit rather modest.
+The vocal lines are, as we would expect, doubled by the strings and oboes although the horns have some independence, albeit rather modest.
 The melody itself must surely rank as one of the most unimaginative and tedious that Bach set.
-It has four predictable four-bar phrases and a vocal range of only half an octave.
+It has four predictable four-bar phrases, little rhythmic interest and a vocal range of only half an octave.
 The real puzzle is, why should Bach choose to end such a rousing work with such a tedious tune?
 Would not a reprise of the third movement have ended the cantata more effectively?

 Much is still unknown about the selection of the chorales for the weekly services.
 It is generally assumed that they had to be approved some weeks in advance in order for the booklets of texts be prepared for publication.
 We do not know what freedom Bach himself had in choosing them; the supposition one might draw from this cantata is, possibly not much!
 Even the harmonisation is basic, perhaps a sign in itself of Bach’s general disinterest in the melody.